 Unlawful Manufacture, Transport, Repair, or Sale of Certain Weapons: if you knowingly possess, manufacture, transport, repair, or sell an explosive weapon, a gas gun, bullets and projectiles that explode or detonate on impact, a machine gun, sawn-off shotguns and rifles, and silencers.

-Terrorist Threat: In the case of the Springfield arrest, a terrorist threat 1st degree is a Class D felony, while 2nd degree is Class E.
+Terrorist Threat: A terrorist threat 1st degree is a class D felony, while 2nd degree is class E.

 Andreychenko walked into the Springfield Walmart with multiple weapons, including an AR15 and 100 rounds in ammunition, wearing military fatigues and a bulletproof vest.
 Although he never fired the gun, his presence and actions in the store caused shoppers to panic, flee, and called the police about an active shooter.
 The store manager made the decision to pull the fire alarm and evacuate the store.